 - 8 oz cool whip topping (room temperature)

-- Finely crush your oreo cookies either using a food processor or with a rolling pin and a plastic bag, until cookies are crumbs.
+- Finely crush your oreo cookies either using a food processor or high powered blender.

 - Melt your butter in the microwave and combine your Oreo crumbs and butter in a medium sized bowl.

 - Pour your crumb mixture into the bottom of a pie pan and press firmly and evenly into the bottom and up the sides of the pan.

 - Place the crust into the fridge to chill for at least 15 minutes.

 - Add the two packages of pudding mix, and 2.5 cups milk to a large bowl and whisk until well mixed, for about 2 minutes.